metrixorg/MetrixSDK-UnitySample/README.en.md

 <h3 id=application_setup>Initial configuration in the app</h3>

 You need to initialize the Metrix SDK in `onCreate` method of your `Application`.
 If you do not already have a class `Application` in your project, create this class as below:<br>
-Initialize the Metrix according to the codes below: <br>
+Initialize Metrix according to the code below: <br>

 <div dir=ltr>